ManishMShah/Hello-World/README.md

 # Hello-World
 Hi humans,
-Manish here, I like to upgrade my skilla and for that I am learning programing languages.
+Manish here, I like to upgrade my skills and for that I am learning programing languages.